martinda/external-workspace-manager/README.md

 }
 ```

-## Use multiple NFS volumes
+## Use multiple physical disks

-On NFS, you may need to allocate multiple physical disks to hold the
+On larger installations, you may need to allocate multiple physical disks
-workspaces of all the different jobs, but for convenience, you want
+to hold the workspaces of all the different jobs, but for convenience,
-to access them using a common path.
-For this use case, the plugin can
+you want to access them using a common path.
+For this use case, the
-create a symbolic link to the physical disk.
+plugin can create a symbolic link to the physical disk.

 Here is a configuration file example: